Show/Hide Toolbars

-For the 4th example we will not use a standard example from Visual Objects but will create a new sample app in Visual Objects to remote control Excel and to write data to an Excel Sheet.
+For the fourth example, instead of using a standard example from Visual Objects, we will create a new sample application in VO to remote control Excel and write data to an Excel Sheet.

-•Create a new terminal application in Visual Objects and copy and paste the code below into the app.
+Start by creating a new terminal application in Visual Objects, then copy and paste the code below into the application.

 FUNCTION Start()